-You’re peacefully asleep when at 3 a.m. when you bolt upright, awakened by a thought about something that you absolutely, positively, must remember: you need to buy toilet paper.
+You’re peacefully asleep when at 3 a.m. you bolt upright, awakened by a thought about something that you absolutely, positively must remember: you need to buy toilet paper.

 - Not sure what you feel like you can really let go of and delegate?
 Do a trial run.
-Give up the laundry, making breakfast, or doing a carpool…and just see how it feels to “edit your life.”
+Give up doing the laundry, making breakfast, or carpooling…and see how it feels to “edit your life.”
 You might be surprised at the freedom.
 If it makes you crazy, take it back.

 - The hardest part of delegating is accepting the results.
 But partners or other family members may well opt out of tasks if the default setting is always that they’re doing it wrong.
 Toilet paper not the brand you would buy?
 Try to grin and bear it.
 It’s toilet paper, and it’s in the bathroom.
 Life is good.

-Say "I don't know"The reason women are constantly expected to remember stuff is because they always do.
+- Women are constantly expected to remember things because they remember everything.
 Unless it’s an emergency, try to let the family sort it out and bear a small portion of their own loads.

 All of the above is perfect-world advice, but the load isn’t deconstructed in a day, and there’s no such thing as perfect parenting.
 Early on, you may have the occasional worry about something that needs to get done, but you can start small and work your way up to a lighter load…and fewer middle-of-the-night toilet paper panics.